Filter Holidays

 This is the perfect introduction to the First World War battlefields looking at the key battlefield sites of the Great War on the Western Front in Belgium and France.
 We take trips to the battlefield areas of Ypres and the Somme, and to Arras and Vimy Ridge on the 5-Day tour.
 We see the trenches in Sanctuary Wood, see the long lists of names on the Menin Gate and Thiepval Memorial, and discover what the fighting in WW1 was all about.
 A memorable trip to understand the First World War and a perfect way to begin your battlefield journey.

-Sorry, this tour is currently not available.
-If you are interested in similar tours please call 01709 249 698
+similar tours please call 01709 249 698

 Please choose your preferred 4 or 5 day itinerary